D3vUserName/D3vUserName/README.md

 # 💫 About Me:
-17yo Programmer based in Poland
+A 17yo programmer from Poland with a passion for software development.

 # 💻 Tech Stack: